tedgey/Daily-Sales-Quotes/README.md

 Quotes are not longer random, but they are static for the second quote in the daily-sales-quotes database.

-- create timer/counter or something to change quote every day
+-current date is automated, now just need to track and deliver past dates/corresponding quotes

 enable QuoteScore counter to have a heart animation

 box shadows on Counter